 Normal heart rate in children varies according to the age of the child.
 In an infant, the heart beats about 140 times per minute.
 70 beats per minute is normal for an older child.

-The AF heart in a child functions similarly to the AF heart in an adult, with multiple electrical signals firing from various locations in or around the heart causing the atria to fibrillate, or “quiver.”
+The AFib heart in a child functions similarly to the AFib heart in an adult, with multiple electrical signals firing from various locations in or around the heart causing the atria to fibrillate, or “quiver.”
 This, in turn, causes the ventricles to contract at an abnormal rate and less effectively.